-Join us this season as a member of our high altitude Mountaineering expedition to one of the great mountains of the world!
-Let us help you stand on the top of Aconcagua, the highest summit in the Western Hemisphere!
-We will be ascending the Polish Glacier Traverse route on the south-eastern side of Aconcagua.
-Canada West Mountain School has been successfully guiding expeditions on this route up Aconcagua since 2000.
+Join us for our January 2018 high altitude expedition to one of the great mountains of the world and let us help you stand on the top of Aconcagua, the highest summit in the Western Hemisphere!
+We will be ascending the Polish Glacier Traverse route on the south-eastern side of Aconcagua and then completing a full traverse to descend via the Horcones Valley “Normal Route” .
+Canada West Mountain School has been successfully guiding expeditions to Aconcagua since 2000.

 - $5,450.
 (US $)